 - Single lever with twin caliper hydraulic disc brake system comprised of a Magura HS33 Lever

-- A Trialtech Hose Splitter (may be supplied in Black or Silver depending on our stock) allows easy installation of the twin hoses to the calipers.
+- A Magura Hose Splitter allows installation of the twin hoses to the calipers.

-- The larger 14mm piston diameter in the Magura HS33 lever compared to the standard piston in the Magura MT2 lever means there is no loss of power despite the lever activating two calipers.
+- The larger 14mm piston diameter in the Magura HS33 lever, compared to the standard piston in the Shimano or Magura disc lever, means there is no loss of power despite the lever activating two calipers.

 - This system means that both front and rear brakes can be applied simultaneously via one lever.